2011 DO-IT Trailblazers

-The DO-IT Trailblazer awards highlight DO-IT community members who forge new pathways that will benefit others.
-We select individuals who, through their work and accomplishments, have changed the way the world views people with disabilities and have increased their potential to succeed in college, careers, and community life.
+The DO-IT Trailblazer award highlights DO-IT community members who forge new pathways that will benefit others.
+Through their work and accomplishments they have changed the way the world views people with disabilities and have increased the potential of people with disabilities to succeed in college, careers, and community life.
 Congratulations to this year's honorees!

 Dr. Martha Bosma, Associate Professor of Biology at the University of Washington, for her leadership in the inclusion of people with disabilities in science education and careers, outreach to ensure accessible science labs, and mentoring of DO-IT Scholars in their transition to postsecondary education.